Can & Should I add a spa to my pool?

 Add onto Existing: In most cases it’s possible to be hot-tub ready by building a new spa right into the swimming pool remodeling and adding the required plumbing / equipment.
 This can be a little more costly than when building it new but it happens all the time!

-Just adding the hot tub (or not) is a big enough decision, then there are things like design, shape, height, spillway, benches and more.
+Just adding the hot tub (or not) is a big enough decision, then there are things like design, shape, height, spillway, benches, where to put the deep end in a pool and more.
 So just like designing a custom pool, you can start out with a cookie-cutter spa and go from there.

 - If you can afford the spa, get the spa!